 Furthermore, the concept of marginal utility helps to distribute income between savings (future needs) and consumption (present needs) rationally.
 Marshall explains that a rational human being tries to distribute resources between consumption and savings in such a way that the marginal utility of the last dollar put on saving is equal to the marginal utility of the last dollar spent on consumption.

 In public finance, the principle of marginal utility helps to attain maximum social welfare.
-Professors Hicks and Dalton attributes that in order to achieve maximum social welfare, the revenue should be distributed in such a way that the last unit of expenditure on various programs brings equal welfare.
+Professors Hicks and Dalton attribute that in order to achieve maximum social welfare, the revenue should be distributed in such a way that the last unit of expenditure on various programs brings equal welfare.

-Disadvantages of the Marginal Utility Analysis
+Disadvantages of Marginal Utility Analysis

-Though the marginal utility analysis is helpful in various fields of economics, it has certain limitations as well.
+Though marginal utility analysis is helpful in various fields of economics, it has certain limitations as well.
 Some economists such as Prof. Hicks feel that the analysis may be useful to explore elementary economic behavior.
 However, the concept may be of no use when it comes to an advanced analysis of consumer behavior.
 The following are the important weaknesses of the marginal utility approach:

 This is one of the most common criticisms against theories of social sciences.
 The theory of marginal utility is also subject to this criticism.
-According to critics, too many unrealistic assumptions haunts over Marshall’s utility theory.
+According to critics, too many unrealistic assumptions haunt Marshall’s utility theory.
 Because of these unrealistic assumptions, the theory becomes too vague.
 Critics confront the following assumptions of the theory:

 1. Constant marginal utility of money

-The theory states that marginal utility of money is constant.
+The theory states that the marginal utility of money is constant.
 However, this is not the case in the real world.
 When money in your hand increases, the marginal utility derived from it decreases because of abundance.
-In real world, you can see affluent people being extravagant in their expenditures.
+In the real world, you can see affluent people being extravagant in their expenditures.
 Hence, according to the critics, money, as assumed by the theory, cannot be a measuring rod, as its own utility changes.

 2. Utility is measurable

 Cardinal utility theory claims that utility is measurable in cardinal numbers (1, 2, 3,….).
-However, utility is a subjective phenomenon, which can be felt by a consumer psychologically, and cannot be measured.
+However, utility is a subjective phenomenon, which can be felt by a consumer psychologically and cannot be measured.

 3. Complements and substitutes